-I work in IT and I also have a photography and video business.
+I work in IT, I have a weekly topical radio show and I also have a photography and video business.
 I have four sprogs Joel, Ayanna, Amaris and Lauren and married to Annette.

 For my 50th birthday I decided that I wanted to have a health MOT.
 As part of that I decided at the last minute to also have a PSA test.

 One day I was just minding my own business the next I was to start the battle of my life after being told I had Prostate Cancer and it “was not an option to do nothing”.

 I needed someone to give me details straight up not what someone had told them, high level summaries of their experiences or direct me to pretty diagrams.
 I thought I had enough information, but I was to find out that I was completely unprepared.